 The FDA’s PMA application will require device makers to disclose “any risks known, or that should be reasonably known” about their metal-on-metal hip replacements as well as “full reports of all nonclinical and clinical information from investigations on the safety and effectiveness of the device.”

-Waters Kraus & Paul is a national plaintiffs’ law firm devoted to helping families in personal injury and wrongful death cases involving dangerous medical devices manufactured by a number of companies, including Stryker, Zimmer, Biomet and DePuy.
+Waters Kraus Paul & Siegel is a national plaintiffs’ law firm devoted to helping families in personal injury and wrongful death cases involving dangerous medical devices manufactured by a number of companies, including Stryker, Zimmer, Biomet and DePuy.
 If you have suffered injuries or the death of a loved one associated with metal-on-metal hip replacements, contact us by email or call us at 800.226.9880 to speak with one of our medical device attorneys, like Sara Coopwood in the firm’s Texas office, and learn more about how we can assist you with a metal-on-metal hip replacement lawsuit or claim.